loopstick/ArduinoTutorial/README.md

 Why did I ask you to move the LED to pin 9?
 	It turns out analogWrite() only works on certain pins which are capable of [PWM](https://www.arduino.cc/en/tutorial/PWM) output: 3, 5, 6, 9, 10, and 11.
-	see the[Arduino Uno Board Pins reference](https://www.arduino.cc/en/Reference/Board)for more info
+	see the [Arduino Uno Board Pins reference](https://www.arduino.cc/en/Reference/Board) for more info

+### LDR controls LED
+Now that we've worked with _analogRead()_ to read a range of voltage coming from our LDR.
+AND
+we've used _analogWrite()_ to fade our LED using a range of voltage

+-> can we use the LDR data to control the LED brightness?

-#### Sensor ranges, calibration, and mapping
+### Sensor ranges, calibration, and mapping

 We lit up an LED using _analogWrite()_ based on sensor data _analogRead()_!